johnwry/dm2/markdown/colossians/colossians.md

     a.
-Paul prayed with the high hopes that the Colossians would joyfully and continually give thanks<em>.</em> Clearly this only occurs when one is occupied with <strong><u>Christ</u></strong>, living dependently on Him.
+Paul prayed with the high hopes that the Colossians would joyfully and continually give thanks* .*  Clearly this only occurs when one is occupied with <strong><u>Christ</u></strong>, living dependently on Him.
     Colossians 3:15-16, Hebrews 12:1-2